Becoming a Nursing Home Administrator

 - Resident Centered Care and Quality of Life (38%)

 - Environment (15%)

 If you fail at your first attempt at either examination, you are able to retake the tests.
 However, once a student fails either examination three times, additional training is required before they are able to take the exam again.

 In addition to meeting certain qualifications and passing both the state and national exams, you must also complete a continuing education program.
 Continuing education courses provide a number of benefits.
 Not only do these courses help professionals stay sharp in their skills, but also ensure they are up-to-speed with the latest advancements in their field.
 To find requirements for your state, check with the Department of Public Health.

-While obtaining an online master’s degree in health care administration is a step in the right direction, there is more to the career than the completion of a degree program.
-Business and health care experience, a passing grade on both the state and national examination, and completion of the state’s continuing education requirements are also necessary to pursue a career in health care administration and succeed.
+While obtaining an online nursing home administrator certificate is a step in the right direction, there is more to the career than the completion of a degree program.
+Business and health care experience, a passing grade on both the state and national examination, and completion of the state’s continuing education requirements are also necessary to pursue a career and succeed.

-As the nursing home administration industry continues to grow and evolve, there will be even opportunities for skilled individuals who are looking for a bright, rewarding career in this exciting industry.
-Pursue a master’s in health care administration and grow your career today.
+As the nursing home administration industry continues to grow and evolve, there will be even more opportunities for skilled individuals who are looking for a bright, rewarding career in this exciting industry.
+Pursue a certificate in nursing home administration and grow your career today.